Articles by City & Category

 - Local teachers and school administrators can receive free admission.

-You can also score discounts to the New England Aquarium with Boston CityPASS.
-Not only will you swing discounted admission to the New England Aquarium, but you’ll also save off regular prices for other top Boston attractions, including the Museum of Science, the Skywalk Observatory, and Boston Harbor Cruises.
+You can also score discounts to the New England Aquarium with Boston CityPASS® tickets.
+Not only will you swing discounted admission to the New England Aquarium, but you’ll also save off regular prices for other top Boston attractions, including the Museum of Science, the Franklin Park Zoo, and Boston Harbor Cruises.

 Tips for Visiting the New England Aquarium